Opportunities and investment for energy storage technologies

 Besides heating and cooling buildings worldwide already, the new report explains, thermal storage systems can be used to reduce heat waste from manufacturing and electricity production.

-A longer version of this article will appear in the forthcoming issue of IEA Energy: The Journal of the International Energy Agency.
-Click here to request a free subscription.
+A longer version of this article appeared in Issue 6 of IEA Energy: The Journal of the International Energy Agency.

 Browse IEA news by topic: